paketo-buildpacks/rfcs/text/0000-ubi-based-stacks.md

 ## Implementation

+The UBI stack will start within the Paketo Community organisation, to allow time for development and stabilization.

 ### Repositories

-The stacks team will create a new repo for UBI..
+The stacks team will create a new repo for UBI within the Paketo Community Organisation...

 * `ubi-base-stack`

-The buildpacks team will create two new repos for the initial two Extensions.
+The buildpacks team will create two new repos within the Paketo Community Organisation for the initial two Extensions.

 * `ubi-java-extension`
 * `ubi-nodejs-extension`

-The builders-maintainers team will create the repo for the Builder image
+The builders-maintainers team will create the repo within the Paketo Community Organisation for the Builder image

 * `builder-ubi-base`